Rebuilding America by Empowering Main Street, USA

 ✨ Insights included in this report were gathered via the Forerunner Consumer Braintrust, a diverse group of forward-thinking consumers weighing in on what’s now and what’s next.
-Click to join the collective for early access to our reporting, as well as exclusive content, events, and giveaways for members. ✨
+Click this link to join the collective for early access to our reporting, as well as exclusive content, events, and giveaways for members. ✨

 To better understand sentiment shifts, we wanted to learn from a mixture of local shoppers and the owners of the businesses they support.
-We leveraged our in-house to understand the shopping preferences of early-adopters across demographics, categories and geography.
+We leveraged our in-house Braintrust Panel to understand the shopping preferences of early-adopters across demographics, categories and geography.
 We also polled local store owners to hear how they view the opportunity and underlying challenges, and consumers from the general population.

 Local Businesses Finally Embracing Technology